 I live on Dangar Island, a suburb on the Hawkesbury River, north of Sydney, Australia.
-My life on the island and that of the children who grow up there prompted me to write a children’s picture book about this unique place.
+My life on Dangar Island and that of the children who grow up there prompted me to write a children’s picture book about this unique place.

 From my desk at home, every morning just after 10 O’clock, I see The Riverboat Postman cruising past on its way to deliver mail along the Hawkesbury River.
 This cruise is the focus of my second book where two children take a ride on The Riverboat Postman and explore river life.

-Both books have been extremely well received and are on bookshelves all over the world.
+Both books have been extremely well received and are on bookshelves in homes all over the world.

 “Dangar Island: Birds, Barrows, a Ferry and Me”